Jehannine Austin

-Jehannine Claire Austin FCAHS is a Canadian neuropsychiatric geneticist and a genetic counselor.
+Jehannine Claire Austin FCAHS is a British and Canadian neuropsychiatric geneticist and a genetic counselor.
 They are a professor at the University of British Columbia and Executive Director of the Provincial Health Services Authority's BC Mental Health and Substance Use Services Research Institute.
 In 2012, Austin founded the world’s first specialist psychiatric genetic counselling service.

 Early life and education

-Austin was born in London, England, but raised in Swansea, Wales.
+Austin was born in London, England but raised in Swansea, Wales.
 They graduated from Bishop Gore School in 1993 and enrolled at the University of Bath.
 Following their undergraduate degree, Austin completed their PhD in neuropsychiatric genetics from the University of Wales College of Medicine.
 They then travelled to North America to complete their Master of Science degree in genetic counselling at the University of British Columbia (UBC).